JasonJooste/MLflow2ROS/README.md

 4. `pip install -r requirements.txt` to install the requirements in the current environment

 ### Using the CLI
-Run `python app.py --help` to get started
+Run `./app.py --help` to get started